Farwa Ki ABC

 Farwa Ki ABC is a 2015 Pakistani romantic-comedy series that originally aired on A-Plus Entertainment from 24 July 2015 to 18 December 2015.
 It is produced by Sadia Jabbar under Sadia Jabbar Productions and stars Sonya Hussain, Adnan Jaffar and Ahmed Hassan in pivot roles.
+The series is about Farwa who decides to marry one of the guy of her choice to avoid studies as she is weak in English.